Many or all companies we feature compensate us. Compensation and editorial

 To improve your credit history, you can apply for credit builder loans or introductory credit builder cards to strengthen your credit profile over time.
 It can take a few months, but with the right strategy, you can improve your credit history and your score over time.
 This can help you be eligible for personal loans in the future.

-I’ve also met with credit ghosts—people with little or no credit history.
+I’ve met with credit ghosts—people with little or no credit history.
 When applying for a loan for the first time, these people learn the hard lesson from not building their credit earlier.

 Kyle Ryan